Hanabi-chan Is Often Late

 Hanabi-chan Is Often Late (ハナビちゃんは遅れがち, Hanabi-chan wa Okuregachi) is a Japanese comedy manga series written by Ranpu Shirogane and illustrated by Mamimu.
 It has been serialized online via Hero's Inc.'s Comiplex website since November 2019 and has been collected in seven tankōbon volumes.
 A short-form anime television series adaptation by Gaina aired from July to September 2022.

+Plot

+A man named Musashi Shinonome visits his deceased grandfather's closed-down pachinko hall, and finds that the building is already occupied by multiple girls who are moe anthropomorphizations of pachislot machines.
+With these girls as his employees, Musashi re-opens the business.